hernesto27/SOA_Lab/README.md

 ## Tools for SOA lessons

 #### 1. Download all necessary tools
 - Install the tools in the order stated below.
+Link for download [here1].
-Link for download [here].
+- Install the tools in the order stated below.
+Link for download [here2]
 - UI SOAP: https://www.soapui.org/downloads/latest-release.html

 #### 2. Download and install the **Java development kit (jdk)**.